quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 when, and only when, they appear in all capitals, as shown here.

+# Server Deployments of QUIC {#server-fleet}

+While this document mainly discusses a single QUIC server, it is common for deployments of QUIC servers to include a fleet of multiple server instances.
+We therefore define the following terms:

+Supported Versions:

+: This is the set of versions supported by a given individual server instance.

+Fully-Deployed Versions:

+: This is the set of QUIC versions that is supported by every single QUIC server instance in this deployment.

+Partially-Deployed Versions:

+: This is the set of versions supported by a given individual server instance, but which aren't supported by every single QUIC server instance in this deployment.

+If a deployment only contains a single server instance, then the Supported Versions is equal to the Fully-Deployed Versions, and the Partially-Deployed Versions is the empty set.
+Note however that during software upgrades these fields are upgraded at different times, as described below.

+Conversely, if a deployment contains multiple server instances, it is possible for software updates to not happen at the exact same time on all server instances.
+In this scenario, some instances will have a different Supported Versions from other instances in the same fleet.
+When that happens, a client might receive a Version Negotiation packet from a server instance that doesn't support some Partially-Supported Versions; in that case, those Partially-Supported Versions won't be listed in the Version Negotiation packet.

+However, even when there is only a single server instance, it is still possible to receive a stale Version Negotiation packet if the server performs its software update while the Version Negotiation packet is in flight.

+In either of these events, when the client reacts to a Version Negotiation packet, it might create a new QUIC connection which could reach a server instance which has a different set of Supported Versions than what was received in the Version Negotiation packet.

+This could cause the version downgrade prevention mechanism described in
+{{downgrade}} to falsely detect a downgrade attack.
+To avoid that, server operators MUST perform a two-step process when they wish to add or remove support for a version:

+* When adding support for a new version, the first step is to progressively add support for the new version to all server instances.
+This step updates the Supported Versions but not the Fully-Deployed Versions.
+Once all server instances have been upgraded, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.
+Then, the second step is to progressively add the new version to Fully-Deployed Versions on all server instances.

+* When removing support for a version, the first step is to progressively remove the version from Fully-Deployed Versions on all server instances.
+Once it has been removed on all server instances, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.
+Then, the second step is to progressively remove support for the version from all server instances.
+That step updates the Supported Versions.

+Note that this opens connections to version downgrades during the upgrade window, since those could be due to clients communicating with both upgraded and non-upgraded server instances.

 # Compatible Versions

 If A and B are two distinct versions of QUIC, A is said to be "compatible" with